 Standout features:

-If you are looking specifically for a MacBook notch app for notes, clipboard history, and voice notes, NotchPad is the most focused option.
+If you are looking specifically for a MacBook notch app for notes, clipboard history, and snippets, NotchPad is the most focused option.
+If the AI note workflow is the main thing, start with the AI notes app for Mac page.

 NotchNook is one of the broadest MacBook notch utilities.
 It turns the notch into a Dynamic Island-style hub for widgets, system controls, file access, media controls, and ambient information.